-- Support during natural disasters.
+- o Support during natural disasters.

 - Legal and financial advice.

-- Grief counseling.
+- o Grief counseling.

-- Available for families.
+- o Available for families.

 - o A free service.

 ADDITIONAL RESOURCES (Long Term)

 The CISM Coordinator also has access to Mental Health Professionals who are familiar with the culture of wildland fire and specialize in trauma.
 The CISM Coordinator will assist in the referral process if requested.